Bhanukamax/vc-todo-app/README.md

 # Todo App

-(Note: this app is developed using Node version 12)
+(Note: this app was developed using Node version 12)

 ## How to run the app (with Docker)